emer/emergent/elog/README.md

 # Scopes

-Everything is organized according to a `ScopeKey`, which is just a `string`, that is formatted to represent two factors: an **evaluation mode** (standard versions defined by `EvalModes` enum) and a **time scale** (`Times` enum).
+Everything is organized according to a `etime.ScopeKey`, which is just a `string`, that is formatted to represent two factors: an **evaluation mode** (standard versions defined by `etime.Modes` enum) and a **time scale** (`etime.Times` enum).

-Standard `EvalModes` are:
+Standard `etime.Modes` are:
 * `Train`
 * `Test`
 * `Validate`
 * `Analyze` -- used for internal representational analysis functions such as PCA, ActRF, SimMat, etc.

-Standard `Times` are based on the [Env](https://github.com/emer/emergent/wiki/Env) `TimeScales` augmented with Leabra / Axon finer-grained scales, including:
+Standard `etime.Times` are based on the [Env](https://github.com/emer/emergent/wiki/Env) `TimeScales` augmented with Leabra / Axon finer-grained scales, including:
 * `Cycle`
 * `Trial`
 * `Epoch`
 * `Run`

-Other arbitrary scope values can be used -- there are `Scope` versions of every method that take an arbitrary `ScopeKey` that can be composed using the `ScopeStr` method from any two strings, along with the "plain" versions of these methods that take the standard `mode` and `time` enums for convenience.
+Other arbitrary scope values can be used -- there are `Scope` versions of every method that take an arbitrary `etime.ScopeKey` that can be composed using the `ScopeStr` method from any two strings, along with the "plain" versions of these methods that take the standard `mode` and `time` enums for convenience.
 These enums can themselves also be extended but it is probably easier to just use strings.

 # Examples